InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 valuable to them, to the company overall and it will help retain top talent.

-In summary, TCs need to attract new contributors and level up their ability to make contributions to ultimately level up the communities ability to create better software faster.
+In summary, TCs need to attract new contributors and level up their ability to make contributions.
+This activity ultimately levels up the community's ability to create better software faster.
 They do so by communicating opportunities to make contributions and by helping and mentoring contributors to grow.